top of page

 Some people may be truly sensitive to gluten.
 However, current evidence suggests this is uncommon.

+In blinded trials, when people unknowingly ate gluten or placebo, symptom differences almost vanished.
 Some who expected gluten to make them unwell developed identical discomfort when exposed to a placebo.

-This nocebo effect – the negative counterpart of placebo – shows that belief and prior experience influence how the brain processes signals from the gut.
+This nocebo effect—the negative counterpart of placebo—shows that belief and prior experience influence how the brain processes signals from the gut.

 These are real physiological responses.

 What the evidence is telling us is that focusing attention on the gut, coupled with anxiety about symptoms or repeated negative experiences with food, has real effects.
-This can sensitise how the gut interacts with the brain (known as the gut–brain axis) so normal digestive sensations are felt as pain or urgency.
+This can sensitise how the gut interacts with the brain (known as the gut–brain axis), so normal digestive sensations are felt as pain or urgency.

 Recognising this psychological contribution doesn’t mean symptoms are imagined.
 When the brain predicts a meal may cause harm, gut sensory pathways amplify every cramp or sensation of discomfort, creating genuine distress.